-QR Code is mainly built for smartphone scanning and therefore, by placing it on your shop window, you can connect your offline customers (in-store and walk-ins) with your online world.
-The shop windows are generally used to pique curiosity, since the beginning of the marketing era.
-A QR Code can only make the buzz even more entertaining and engrossing.
+QR Code is mainly built for smartphone scanning.
+Therefore, by placing it on your shop window, you can connect your offline customers (in-store and walk-ins) with your online world.
+The shop windows are generally used to pique curiosity since the beginning of the marketing era.
+A QR Code can only make the buzz even more entertaining and engaging.

 Ways to improve customer experience through Store Window QR Codes at no additional cost.

 - Add Image Gallery QR Code to show what you offer in your store and beyond.

 - With QR Code vCard and QR Code Business Page, your customers can instantly save your business details on their mobile phones without typing.